IBM/watsonx-data-lab/docs/wxd-revisions.md

     - [What's new in watsonx.data version 1.1.1 Reference](https://www.ibm.com/docs/en/watsonxdata/1.1.x?topic=watsonxdata-whats-new-in)

-    - Audit logging

-        IBM watsonx.data now integrates with the Cloud Pak for Data audit logging service.
-Auditable events for watsonx.data are forwarded to the security information and event management (SIEM) solution that you integrate with.

-    - Use self-signed certificates and CA certificates to connect to object stores

-        Previously, watsonx.data could connect to HTTPS endpoints that used certificates signed by well-known certificate authorities, such as IBM Cloud® Object Storage and Amazon S3.
-Now, you can connect to object stores that use self-signed certificates or certificates that are signed by other certificate authorities.

-    - Integration with Db2® and Netezza®

-        You can now register Db2 or Netezza engines with valid console URL.
-You can use the metastore URL shown in Engine detail page to sync the respective engines with appropriate bucket catalog-based table.

-    - IBM Data Virtualization Manager for z/OS® connector

-        You can use the new IBM Data Virtualization Manager for z/OS® connector to read and write IBM Z® without having to move, replicate, or transform the data.
-For more information, see Connecting to an IBM Data Virtualization Manager (DVM) data source.

-    - Better memory management

-        Metastore caching and metadata caching (header and footer caching) are now enabled by default to optimize the memory usage.
-Also, now you can create a local staging directory to optimize the use of resources during data operations.
-For more information, see Enhancing the query performance through caching and Configuring a local staging directory.

-    - Presto case-sensitive behavior

-        The Presto behavior is changed from case-insensitive to case-sensitive.
-Now you can provide the object names in original case format as in the database.
-You can also create Schemas, Tables and Columns in mixed case that is, uppercase and lowercase through Presto if the database supports it.

-    - Teradata connector is enabled for multiple ALTER TABLE statements

-        Teradata connector now supports the ALTER TABLE RENAME TO, ALTER TABLE DROP COLUMN, ALTER TABLE RENAME COLUMN column_name TO new_column_name statements.

-    - Removal of development (*-devel) packages

-        For security reasons, the *-devel packages are removed from watsonx.data.
-If you are already using the development packages, the programs that use the development packages cannot be compiled .
-For any queries, contact IBM Support.

-    - SSL is enabled for PostgreSQL

-        Now ingestion can use mounted certificates when connecting to PostgreSQL.

 ### January 3, 2024 (1.1.0)

 * Added two open ports to the image